Venafi/ecosystem-docs/docs/Developers/Design-Patterns/For-Ingress/0-intro-ingress.md

 ## What is it?

-An Ingress is a Kubernetes resource which represents lines of communication from **outside** a cluster (which could mean the internet) to workloads running **inside** this cluster.
+An Ingress is a Kubernetes resource.
+Objects of this type represent lines of communication from **outside** a cluster (which could mean the internet) to workloads running **inside** this cluster.
-Ingress resources bring network intelligence to multi-purpose [proxy servers](https://en.wikipedia.org/wiki/Proxy_server) in the form of rules-based routing.
+Ingress objects bring network intelligence to multi-purpose [proxy servers](https://en.wikipedia.org/wiki/Proxy_server) in the form of rules-based routing.
 Without the ability to span this divide Kubernetes would be isolated from the outside world and limited to running non-interactive workloads such as batch jobs.

-Ingress resources are native to Kubernetes but Ingress Controllers are not.
+The Ingress resource is native to Kubernetes but Ingress Controller resources are not.
-An Ingress resource can exist, but without an associated controller to respond, it will remain dormant - somewhat like a car without a driver.
+An Ingress object can exist, but without an associated controller to respond, it will remain dormant - somewhat like a car without a driver.
 Selecting a suitable Ingress Controller is a choice each cluster intends for you to make.

 ## Why is it necessary?